spsarkar/devops/README.md

 # devops

-The devops project provides a set of devops tools for deploying Nitrogen environments.
+This project provides a set of tools for deploying Nitrogen services based on CoreOS.

+## Getting Started

+A service environment is defined via a set of JSON description files.
+This project includes templates for a staging environment and a small production environment in enviroments/staging and environments/production.
+You can use these as templates for building out your own environments.
+Simply copy the whole directory and then edit the config.json and etcd.json files.

+Config.json is

 ## Nitrogen Project